Beauty

 Generally, leave-in conditioner comes in two basic forms- creamy and spray-on.
 The initial sort is plausible for nourishing mostly thick, dense and curly hair and helps to weigh down the strands a little bit.
 The curls are likely to catch more dryness, so this is another reason why the creamy texture of the conditioner is the best choice.
 The latter mostly is more functionable on thin and fine strands.
 Thus, gives it a fresh look.

-1. Shampoo and condition your hair
+STEP 1: Shampoo and condition your hair

 Well, now let’s talk about the usage of this kind of conditioner.